Harris signs letter of intent to Emporia State

 “She’s coached me ever since I was little,” Harris said.
 “She was the one who brought me into volleyball.”

-Harris' grandfather Dennis Supple played basketball as a Hornet and her Grandmother Kathy graduated from the University.
+Harris’ grandfather Dennis Supple played basketball as a Hornet and her grandmother Kathy also graduated from Emporia State

 “It feels like home and I just love being there,” Harris said.